-Smoking is one of those habits that is tough to ditch, despite people having a strong determination to curb it.
-Consider an average person for instance, who is a heavy smoker & breathes in a considerable amount of CO2 from his 5 cigars of the day, knowing that smoking has its own set of problems to add to life’s usual problems.
-He wants to quit this habit of puffing in those toxic gases but knows that simply saying “No” to those gas tubes from the next day would need some serious determination, similar to a saint’s.
+Smoking is one of those habits that’s really tough to ditch, despite people having a strong determination to curb it.
+Consider an average person for instance, who is a heavy smoker and has become addicted to nicotine, smoking his cigarette packs on the regular.
+They’re very well aware of the life-threatening effects of the same and want to quit their habit of puffing in those toxic gases, but know that simply saying “No” to these gas tubes on the next day isn’t enough.

-So, how can we help our average person lead a smoke-free life?
-Well, we went on the web and found some great Android apps to quit smoking:
+So, how can we help an average person lead a nicotine-free life?
+Well, we scoured the Play Store and found the best apps that can help you quit smoking: